hardkorebob/pyrathe/README.md

 acronym for:

-python rapid app & txt handling env
+python rapid app-dev & txt-handler env

 tested: on a dell